ministryofjustice/serve-opg/README.md

 # Launch specific behat feature
 docker-compose run --rm behat features/00-security.feature:18
 ```

+Or using the Makefile:

+`make behat-tests` - Runs behat tests - requires the app to be built and up before running

 ### Notify mocking
 Notify is mocked via a custom script.